-Nicholson Price earned a J.D. from Columbia Law School, where he served for three years as Submissions Editor of the Columbia Science and Technology Law Review, and a Ph.D. in Biological Sciences, also from Columbia University.
+Nicholson Price received his J.D. from Columbia Law School in 2011, where he was a James Kent Scholar, was Submissions Editor of the Columbia Science and Technology Law Review, and twice received the Julius Silver Note Prize.
+He received his Ph.D. in Biological Sciences, also from Columbia University, in 2010.
 He holds an A.B. in Biological Sciences from Harvard College.
 After law school, he clerked for Judge Carlos T. Bea of the U.S. Court of Appeals for the Ninth Circuit, and was a Visiting Consortium Scholar at the UCSF/UC Hastings Consortium on Law, Science and Health Policy.
-Nicholson’s past scholarship has involved genetic testing patents and the implications of human cloning for family law.
-His current scholarship has two broad foci.
-First, he is studying the role of innovation policy in pharmaceutical manufacturing.
-Second, he is working on a variety of issues related to genetic testing and genetic sequencing, including the role of gene patents and the return of individual results in genetic research.
+Nicholson’s scholarship focuses on innovation in the life sciences, including the influences of patent law, trade secrecy, and regulatory exclusivity on the drug industry, genetic testing, and personalized medicine.
+In Fall 2014 he will join the University of New Hampshire School of Law (formerly Franklin Pearce Law Center) as an Assistant Professor.

 Does Whole-Genome Sequencing Circumvent Gene Patents?
 Bio-IT World (December 10, 2012).

 Unblocked Future: Why Gene Patents Won’t Hinder Whole-Genome Sequencing and Personalized Medicine, 33 Cardozo L. Rev. 1601 (2012).

 Am I My Son?
 Human Clones and the Modern Family, 11 Colum.
 Sci.
 Tech.
 L. Rev. 118 (2010).

 Patenting Race: The Problems of Ethnic Genetic Testing of Patents, 8 Colum.
 Sci.
 Tech.
 L. Rev. 119 (2007).

 - Patents and the Pharmaceutical Development Process